aaron-krohn/spit/README.md

 A utility to create PNG files with simulations of rotating gears

 In its current form, it uses mathematical formulae describing circles that rotate inside or outside of other circles.
-They technical name for these drawings are [Hypotrochoids](https://en.wikipedia.org/wiki/Hypotrochoid) and [Epitrochoids](https://en.wikipedia.org/wiki/Epitrochoid), respectively.
+The technical name for these drawings are [Hypotrochoids](https://en.wikipedia.org/wiki/Hypotrochoid) and [Epitrochoids](https://en.wikipedia.org/wiki/Epitrochoid), respectively.

 With circles, the math is pretty simple, so it's what is currently supported.
 Although simulating other types of shapes is considerably more difficult, it is something I would eventually like this library to support.